Environment assisted superballistic scaling of conductance

-In this letter, we demonstrate the possibility of behavior different from all of the above: resistance of a wire can decay as power-law with its size, over a finite but large regime of system lengths.
-In other words, there exists a regime in which conductance, or the inverse of resistance, can increase as a power-law with system length, thereby exhibiting superballistic scaling.
-This rather counter-intuitive behavior occurs at zero temperature at the band-edges of nearest neighbor tight-binding chains, assisted by weak incoherent effects from the surrounding environments.
-The regime exhibiting superballistic scaling can be systematically expanded by weakening the system's coupling to its surrounding environments without completely isolating it from them.
+In this letter, we demonstrate the possibility of behavior different from all of the above: resistance of a wire can decay monotonically over a finite but large regime of system lengths.
+In other words, there exists a regime in which conductance, i.e. the inverse of resistance, can increase monotonically with system length, thereby exhibiting superballistic scaling.
+This rather counter-intuitive behavior occurs close to zero temperature near the band edges of the system, assisted by weak incoherent effects from the surrounding environments.
+The regime exhibiting superballistic scaling systematically expands on weakening the system's coupling to its surrounding environments without completely isolating it from them.